Woman shares, reflects on husband’s road to recovery

 “I’m just here to help,” Kidder said.
 “I don’t want this to be about me at all.
 The most important thing about finding a living donor is just getting the word out there.
 I know a lot of people have mixed emotions about donating an organ, but anything you can do to help somebody is an amazing thing.”

 Tickets for Saturday’s benefit are $35 per person.
-In lieu of attending, individuals are asked to make a donation via www.gofundme.com/f/scott-middleton-medical-bills or by visiting paypal.me/pools/c/8hSYNOP6NR.
+Those who can’t attend are asked to make a donation via www.gofundme.com/f/scott-middleton-medical-bills.

 “You have to constantly think positive in order to be positive about everything.
-I have my kids that I have to put on a smile for on a daily basis,” said Kristina.
-“My co-workers at Tidewater Dental have bent over backwards for me and have been there for me and my husband.
-Just the constant positivity from them, and our other family and friends, is amazing.
-I have so much support and couldn’t be more thankful for all of them.”
+I have my kids that I have to put on a smile for on a daily basis,” Kristina said.

 Twitter: @JClink_MdINDY